kr1zzo-FER/Model-Informed-Path-Planning/README.md

 * location_1, location_2, ..., location_n are the names of the locations added by the user in the previous steps
 ## Step 2 : Data extraction and processing from OpenStreetMap

+**In this step, the OpenStreetMap data is processed and the map is resized to 1 pixel per 1 meter.
+Coastline is detected and start and goal points are set on the map.**

 ### Folder name: `osm_data_processing`

-`In this step, the OpenStreetMap data is processed and the map is resized to 1 pixel per 1 meter.
-Coastline is detected and start and goal points are set on the map.`

 ```terminal
   osm_data_processing